How to Compare Software Products: Solutions, Frameworks and Libraries

 Step 4.
 Collect the sources with the necessary data

-In-depth analysis of different functional elements and system as a whole gives you a high-level idea of what libraries, solutions, frameworks or other components you will go through.
+In-depth analysis of different functional elements and your system as a whole gives you a high-level idea of what libraries, solutions, frameworks or other components to move on with.
 Now you can collect all the necessary information needed to create a profile for each alternative you are looking into.

-- Find relevant open-source and/or proprietary libraries, check their license availability, APIs, search for the test projects or make your own test to see if the libraries address your requirements.
+- Find relevant open-source and/or proprietary libraries, check their license availability and APIs, search for the test projects, or make your own test to see if the libraries address your requirements.

-- Find relevant open-source and/or proprietary web services, check their APIs and important comparison criteria (such as price, availability, limitations), perform test requests if possible.
+- Find relevant open-source and/or proprietary web services and check their APIs and important comparison criteria (such as price, availability, and limitations).
+Perform test requests if possible.

 Step 5.
 Create a report